-Also read: How To Go To JB Sentral From Singapore
+Also read: How To Go To Tioman Island From Johor Bahru

 Taxis or cabs have become a large part of our commuting life, largely due to the inefficiency of public transport and you get to have that option here.

-The taxis, while not usually that comfortable, are convenient in that you don’t have to remember directions, the drivers know all the nooks and crannies.
+The taxis, while not usually that comfortable, is convenient in that you don’t have to remember directions, the drivers know all the nooks and crannies.

 Talk about a combination of guide and a chauffeur, you may expect an elation of your wallet but no worries!

 Here’s a tip!
 High taxi costs can be reduced by hiring the taxi as a group where you will each pay a small fare as opposed to doing it alone where you will cough out more.
 You don’t want to spend all your money on transport because there’s a lot of fun to be had in Tioman!